ScientiFox/REDWOLF/README.md

 `llama3.2`

 #### Setup
-`RW_setup.py` is included to acquire the required packages, recommended LLM files, NLTK corpus, and direct the user to grab a ZIM file (they're often dozens of gigabytes, so the user is prompted to visit and pick their own comfort level).
+Once python is installed, `RW_setup.py` is included to acquire the required packages, recommended LLM files, NLTK corpus, and direct the user to grab a ZIM file (they're often dozens of gigabytes, so the user is prompted to visit and pick their own comfort level).
+Opening the setup file and running it (F5, usually) should start prompting the user where necessary.

 ### Execution

-To execute the package, the contents should be downloaded, with a suitable ZIM archive located in the same directory. `RW2_server.py` and `REDWOLF2.py` should then be executed as independent processes.
+To execute the package, the contents should be downloaded, with a suitable ZIM archive located in the same directory. `RW2_server.py` and `REDWOLF2.py` should then be opened and executed as independent processes.
 The UI will open in your default browser automatically.

 ## Techniques